crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 [ 'game.xml' ]
 ```

-### Retrieving All Games
+### Retrieving Games

-This method retrieves all games that currently exist on the server:
+This method retrieves a list of games that currently exist on the server:

 ```javascript
 const connection = new Trogdord();